wulanfrom/CS374_WheelOnInThisTogether/README.md

 In this prototype, we prepared route cards for going from "한국과학기술원 진리관" to "Starbucks Eoeun-dong, Yuseong-gu, Daejeon".

 ### Forum
+In this page, users are able to create forum posts to ask other users.
+Each post has a topic category, a topic title, and its content.
+Users are free to leave a comment and like other people's post.

+The backend implementation of this page uses mainly javascript and jQuery.
+To send data between two different html pages without relying on database frameworks, we used the Firebase and manipulated the data with javascript and jQuery.
+The representative code is as follows:

+[Code Photo]

+We created a key for every new post, and when a user clicks on the post, a data-key attribute is added to the url and the url is changed to the post's Forum Post page.

+[Photo]

+From there, we change the items such as the post title, category, and content according to the attributes stored in the Firebase.
+That way, when we go back, or refresh, the data remains.

 ### Rating